 Firstly you’ll need to decide how much you want to borrow and for how long.
 To help with this you can use Mr lender’s online calculator.
 This will give a breakdown of instalments and show the total amount you’d repay.

 Once you’ve found a loan that works for you, you can apply online.
 Mr Lender will need some basic personal and financial information and will use this to run credit and affordability checks.
 Based on this, you will either have your loan approved or denied.
 Mr Lender will then aim to transfer your funds as soon as possible (usually within the hour).

 Your repayment dates will be pre-agreed and funds will be taken out using a Continuous Payment Authority.

 What is a Continuous Payment Authority (CPA)?With a CPA you give a company permission to withdraw money from your account on a regular basis.

 CPA’s differ from a direct debit because they give the company being paid the ability to withdraw money from your account whenever they wish, and to take payments of different amounts without consulting you.
-Most payday loan companies will use a CPA to collect your repayments, however you can cancel this at any point by either consulting with the lender or your bank.
+Short term lenders like Mr Lender tend to use a CPA to collect your repayments, however you can cancel this at any point by either consulting with the lender or your bank.

 What are the eligibility requirements?